HenryEBG/SBA-Javascript-Fundamentals/README.md

 # SBA Assignment Javscript-Fundamentals
-## Workin with objects, arrays, loops, statenebts and try/catch functions
+## Working with objects, arrays, loops, statenebts and try/catch functions
 ### Henry Berganza Guevara
 This SBA let me use or my fundamental knowledge of Javascript to  solve a real problem.